scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 As previously discussed, ParaView uses proxies to manage state among VTK class instances associated with pipeline objects on distributed process.
-For example, ParaView updates proxies for a file reader so that the underlying VTK reader on each process has the same file name.
-These proxies are updated via a client/server communication layer that is generated automatically using a wrapping mechanism.
+For example, when the proxy for a cross-section filter has its cutting plane property changed, the underlying VTK filter on each process is updated so that is has the same cutting plane.
+These instances are updated via a client/server communication layer that is generated automatically using a wrapping mechanism.
 The client/server layer consists of one communication class per VTK class that serializes and deserializes state in the VTK class.

-As discussed, a similar wrapping process is also performed to generate Python bindings for VTK classes and ParaView proxy classes.
+As discussed, a similar wrapping process is also performed to generate Python bindings for VTK classes and ParaView classes.
 Each of these wrappings adds to the size of the executable files and shared libraries.
 On very large scale parallel computing resources, the amount of RAM available per node can be relatively limited.
 As a result, when running ParaView on such a resource, it is important to reduce the size of the executables as much as possible to leave room for the data.
-One way to do this is to use the Python wrapping to communicate among processes instead of using the client/server class.
+One way to do this is to use the Python wrapping to communicate among processes instead of using the client/server communication class.
 Indeed, when this option is enabled, the process of creating the special communication classes is skipped.
 Instead, communication is performed by sending strings with Python expressions to destination processes.
-These expressions are then evaluated on each process to change the state of local proxies.
+These expressions are then evaluated on each process to change the state of local VTK classes.
 In this approach, we get the same functionality as the custom client/server communication layer wrapping, but with smaller executables.

 Conclusions
 -----------